psb/bucklescript.github.io/docs/function.md

 }
 ```

-Here, `padding` is really conceptually a variant.
+Conceptually, `padding` is really a variant.
 Let's model it as such.

 ```ocaml
 external padLeft :